 457(b) – Employer-sponsored retirement plan offered by some state and local governments and tax-exempt organizations that allow employees to contribute a portion of their pay on a pretax basis.
 May also be offered as a Roth.

-12b-1 FEE – A mutual fund fee, named for the SEC rule that permits it, used to pay for broker-dealer compensation and other distribution costs.
+12b-1 FEE – A mutual fund fee, named for the SEC rule that permits it, used to pay for broker-dealer marketing and other distribution costs.
 If a fund has a 12b-1 fee, it will be disclosed in the fee table of the fund’s prospectus.